Shopify DSGVO - Das sollten Sie beim Erstellen der Datenschutzerklärung für Ihren Shopify Shop beachten

-The GDPR entered into force on May 25, 2016.
-However, the EU member states have to apply the General Data Protection Regulation (GDPR) only since May 25, 2018.
-Many sellers and website operators are therefore asking themselves the big question of what exactly they have to do to be protected from the high penalties of the GDPR and not lose the trust of their customers and users.
+The GDPR came into force on May 25, 2016.
+However, member states of the European Union have only had to apply the General Data Protection Regulation (GDPR) since May 25, 2018.
+Many sellers and website operators are therefore asking themselves the big question of what exactly they need to do to be protected from the high penalties of the GDPR and not lose the trust of their customers and users.
+Even among our Shopify customers, everyone is now asking themselves these questions:

-• what else do I need to consider?
+What else do I need to consider?

-• can I stay with Shopify or do I have to switch to a German system?
+Can I stay with Shopify or do I have to switch to a German system?

 Our answer: You don't have to switch!
 Shopify continues to adapt to EU laws and offers you the options to use Shopify legally compliant in the EU.